Updated March 2019

 Made in Australia, these Rocky Roads fundraising packs offer a variety of flavours of peanut, egg and dairy free goodness which practically sell themselves.
+Chocolate fundraising is particularly successful in the lead-up to Easter, and are also popular for Mother/Fathers Day and Christmas.

 Fundraising ideas: fundraising boxes have twelve x 100g rocky road bars in a variety of flavours.
 All Rocky Roads are peanut, gluten and egg free.